RebornBeat/BGP-X/protocol/bgpx_domain_spec.md

 <64-hex>.mesh.<island_id>.bgpx

 Example:
 a3f2b9c1....bgpx                      (any domain — resolver finds it) a3f2b9c1....mesh.lima-district-1.bgpx (explicit mesh island hint)
 ```

 The `mesh.<island_id>` suffix is an optional routing hint.
-It tells the BGP-X daemon to preferentially construct a cross-domain path through the specified mesh island rather than querying the unified DHT for the service globally.
+It tells the BGP-X daemon to preferentially construct a cross-domain path through the specified mesh island (domain type `0x00000003`) rather than querying the unified DHT for the service globally.
 Without the suffix, the daemon queries the DHT and finds the service regardless of which domain it's in — the suffix is an optimization for clients that know which island a service is in.

+**Domain ID Mapping**: The `<island_id>` string maps to the Domain ID instance hash (the last 4 bytes of the 8-byte Domain ID).

 ### 2.4 URL Scheme